reykjavik-university/2014-T-514-VEFT/Week11/NodeJsUnitTest.md

 For testing Node js you will need Mocha

 ## How to install Mocha
-You can get it on by opening the terminal and typing in
+You can get it by opening the terminal and typing in
 ```
 $npm install -g mocha
 ```